Woodcote High School SEND information for Parents

 Who can you contact for information if you have concerns

-The Inclusion Line manager is Kirstie Woodcock Deputy Head Teacher
+The Inclusion Line Manager is Kirstie Woodcock, Acting Headteacher

 There are well established links with the feeder primary schools.
 They are visited by the SENDCO in the term before they start, so that information concerning all students with special needs is collated and disseminated to staff.
 Additionally there is a centralised meeting of primary and secondary school SENDCos arranged by Croydon SEND .